Los Angeles Allergist

 Patient response after step 3 is 93%.

 Step 4-Options to consider are dapsone, methotrexate, colchicine, sulfasalazine, hydroxychloroquine, IVIG and plasmapheresis.
+Studies are mixed for all these other alternatives.
 To learn more about alternative options, click here Alternative Agents for Refractory Chronic Urticaria Patients

 Step 5- If all options fail, low dose, long term corticosteroids may be considered for chronic hives.